clarkevansteenderen/CBC_Tutorials/Lab_tips.md

 ## Diluting ethanol

-To make up a 70% ethanol dilution, mix ethanol and deionised water in a ratio of 7:3.
-For example, to make 1 L, mix 700 mL ethanol with 300 mL water.
-An 80% solution would be 800 mL ethanol in 200 mL water.
+To make up a 70% ethanol dilution, mix absolute (100%) ethanol and deionised water in a ratio of 7:3.
+For example, to make 1 L, mix 700 mL absolute ethanol with 300 mL water.
+An 80% solution would be 800 mL absolute ethanol in 200 mL water.
 You get the gist.

 ## Preparing agarose gels